rrbrussell/aptly_manager/libs/aptly_lib/README.md

-# aptly_manager
+# aptly_lib
-My tool for automating the aptly tasks required to maintain my local debian and ubuntu mirrors.
+The support library for aptly_manager.